psyklopp/MSc-Thesis/README.md

 Mar 26, 2024
 - ✍️ Broad categories are Digital Signatures, Blind Signatures, Lattice-based Signatures followed by the solution I want to implement.
 - 😅 Have to step up the game

+Apr 03, 2024
+- Work on the text for ROS problem
+- Finish the first two sections this week -  Digital Signatures and Blind Signatures

 ### Proposed Thesis Synopsis